 While many sneaker fans might argue that it wasn’t the Air Jordan I but the prototype of the Nike Airship that was banned by the NBA, the mere fact that it created a buzz meant something to its parent company Nike.

-Air Jordan and Sneaker Culture
+Air Jordan and the sneaker culture

 The huge following of the Nike’s Air Jordan shoes started a whole new basketball sneaker culture and is enough reason for the sub-brand of the retail shoe giant to capture a sizeable chunk of the basketball footwear market.
 To be part of the so-called ‘in’ crowd then, most basketball players would practically save every penny for a pair as everyone in the world would have like to experience to be just like Mike.